46

 – Andrew B

-Nov 8, 2014 at 23:45
+Commented Nov 8, 2014 at 23:45

 • I own a few EC2 instances for "learn new things" related to AWS and its environment.
 Where can I ask certain questions?
 E.g. DNS related questions?
-Nov 6, 2021 at 8:51
+Commented Nov 6, 2021 at 8:51

 The more I see questions being closed as off topic because the member who asks seems a bit lost or not at ease with the system being used, I would say that professional capacity on SF seems to refer as being a guru or a demi-god.